Refining the weighted subspace-search variational quantum eigensolver: compression of ans\"atze into a single pure state and optimization of weights: Conclusions and outlook

 \section{Conclusions and outlook}

-In this work, we have presented a novel \textit{quantum parallelized variational quantum eigensolver} (QP-VQE) for computing excited states which overcomes some well-known shortcomings and limitations of current hybrid quantum-classical methods.
-Explicitly designed to prepare eigen\-states \textit{simultaneously}, this variational method treats excited and ground states on the same footing by using \textit{quantum parallelism}: Instead of computing $K$ eigenstates successively, QP-VQE parallelizes them and thus prepares and manipulates only one entangled state that stores all the relevant information.
+In this work, we have elaborated on fundamental aspects of the weighted SSVQE.
+Explicitly designed to prepare eigen\-states \textit{simultaneously}, we have presented a purified version of the algorithm in which, instead of computing $K$ eigenstates successively, we prepare and manipulate only one state that stores all the relevant information.
 This simultaneous preparation of eigenstates on a quantum device offers several crucial advantages.
-First of all, the progressive accumulation of errors prone to schemes that calculate excited states successively is avoided.
-Then, using variable auxiliary weights allows one to control the error ranges of various energy levels systematically and potentially makes the algorithm more resilient to quantum noise.
-These unique features make QP-VQE a resource-efficient algorithm when it comes to computing the cost function and its gradients, making its future realization on noisy devices even more appealing.
-Finally, the \emph{simultaneous} preparation of various eigenstates is conceptually appealing.
-In particular, it facilitates the calculation of energy gaps and transition amplitudes between eigenstates in a straightforward manner.

-As a demonstration, we have conducted quantum simulations (using PennyLane and Qiskit) for several chemical systems.
+First of all, an optimal operator averaging is achieved because sampling that pure state is equivalent to improving SSVQE by importance sampling.
+This key feature makes our implementation a resource-efficient version of the SSVQE algorithm when it comes to computing the cost function and its gradients.
+Next, we have conducted quantum simulations for several systems.
 The computed eigenenergies and eigenstates are in excellent agreement with results from exact diagonalization.
-In particular, we found for all studied systems that the chosen unitary ansatz is capable of producing both ground and excited states with roughly the same quality.
-Furthermore, in the presence of gate errors, yet \emph{without} error mitigation, the minimization procedure still yields decent results.
-Thus we expect that in more sophisticated implementations of QP-VQE where all available error mitigation techniques are applied \cite{lolur_reference-state_2023,van_den_berg_model-free_2022,van_den_berg_probabilistic_2023,temme_error_2017}, QP-VQE can reach ranges of numerical accuracy comparable to other state-of-the-art methods from quantum computing.